ctih1/frii.site-frontend/README.md

 ## API

 Our API is completely free to use.
-To get started, [read our post about it](https://github.com/ctih1/frii.site-frontend/discussions/90).
+To get started, [read our wiki page about it](https://guides.frii.site/guides/api.html).
 If you wish to create apps using our API, you can submit them to the [partner program](https://github.com/ctih1/frii.site-frontend/discussions/67) to get rewards.

 ## Contributing